Mende language

 Mende /ˈmɛndi/ (Mɛnde yia) is a major language of Sierra Leone, with some speakers in neighboring Liberia and Guinea.
 It is spoken by the Mende people and by other ethnic groups as a regional lingua franca in southern Sierra Leone.
-In southern Sierra Leone, it is the regional lingua franca that allows all tribes to communicate.
-(PREVIOUS SENTENCE IS WRONG.
-KRIO IS THE LINGUA FRANCA FOR ALL SIERRA LEONE AND MENDE IS THE LANGUAGE OF THE SOUTH.
-EVEN THE SHERBROS IN THE SOUTH SPEAK MENDE AS THEIR FIRST OR SECOND LANGUAGE).

 Mende is a tonal language belonging to the Mande language family.
 Early systematic descriptions of Mende were by F. W. Migeod and Kenneth Crosby.
+Ethel Aginsky decoded the language in her doctoral work.